saezlab/PHONEMeS-ILP/README.md

 PHONEMeS requires the interactive version of IBM Cplex or CBC-COIN solver as the network optimiser.
 The IBM ILOG Cplex is freely available through Academic Initiative [here](https://www.ibm.com/products/ilog-cplex-optimization-studio?S_PKG=CoG&cm_mmc=Search_Google-_-Data+Science_Data+Science-_-WW_IDA-_-+IBM++CPLEX_Broad_CoG&cm_mmca1=000000RE&cm_mmca2=10000668&cm_mmca7=9041989&cm_mmca8=kwd-412296208719&cm_mmca9=_k_Cj0KCQiAr93gBRDSARIsADvHiOpDUEHgUuzu8fJvf3vmO5rI0axgtaleqdmwk6JRPIDeNcIjgIHMhZIaAiwWEALw_wcB_k_&cm_mmca10=267798126431&cm_mmca11=b&mkwid=_k_Cj0KCQiAr93gBRDSARIsADvHiOpDUEHgUuzu8fJvf3vmO5rI0axgtaleqdmwk6JRPIDeNcIjgIHMhZIaAiwWEALw_wcB_k_|470|135655&cvosrc=ppc.google.%2Bibm%20%2Bcplex&cvo_campaign=000000RE&cvo_crid=267798126431&Matchtype=b&gclid=Cj0KCQiAr93gBRDSARIsADvHiOpDUEHgUuzu8fJvf3vmO5rI0axgtaleqdmwk6JRPIDeNcIjgIHMhZIaAiwWEALw_wcB).
 The [CBC](https://projects.coin-or.org/Cbc) solver is open source and freely available for any user.

+Once the solvers has been acquired by the user, they must save the executable files in any desired location in the machine they are using and then they can run the PHONEMeS analysis after specifying the solver type (through the *solver* parameter of the functions, 'cplex' or 'cbc') and the path to the executable file (through the *solverPath* parameter).

+**NOTE:** We strongly encourage using cplex to solve the PHONEMeS problems since the tool has been mostly maintained by considering CPLEX in mind and also because it showed to be more efficient computationally.

 #### 2. Package Depedencies
 Additionally before installation, the users must install the following R-package depedencies: [BioNet](https://www.bioconductor.org/packages/release/bioc/html/BioNet.html), [igraph](https://igraph.org/r/),